waldleben/DDL25Spring/lab/tutorial_1b/README.md

 Previously we learnt about federated learning as a means of preserving the privacy of each participant.
 Data Parallelism (DP) is pretty much the same as Federated Learning, except the concern is about throughput and not privacy, thus making our lives a lot easier when implementing DP solutions.

 As we mentioned the larger your batch, usually the better.
 But with large models, the GPU memory is usually your bottleneck.
 So you quite often can't even do a batch of more than 2 samples.
 This however would make our gradient updates too noisy and lead to poor convergence.

 A very obvious solution is - if one GPU is not enough, let's use multiple.
 This is usually how problems in distributed systems are solved.
 Similar to federated learning, we will have multiple nodes (or workers or devices if you prefer) perform training locally on some subset of shared data and then at the end of an iteration, average their gradients, before performing an update step.
 It is easy to see how this is equivalent to increasing your batch size in batched SGD.
 In the context of DP, each device is said to train a mini-batch, with the global size of the batch being the summation of all the mini-batches.
 So, if you have 4 devices, each training with a mini-batch of size 4 samples, your global batch size is 16 and is equivalent to doing batched SGD with batch size of 16.

 In DP all workers perform their local iteration in parallel, thus you can have a speed up with the number of devices.
 However, you pay with an increase in communication, as each device will need to communicate with every other their updates during the aggregation phase.
 There is extensive literature on optimising this phase, as it can be incredibly costly.

 Let us see how to implement this in torch.
 First we need to set up our group of workers that will be communicating with each other.
 PyTorch provides an abstraction for this for you with their [torch.distributed](https://pytorch.org/docs/stable/distributed.html) package.
 They support three backends - gloo, nccl, and mpi.
 Use gloo if you want to do cpu to cpu communication (and mpi if gloo is failing).
 Use nccl if you are doing gpu to gpu communication.
-Fair warning, nccl does not allow a gpu to itself communication so if you are hosting multiple nodes on the same gpu device, nccl will not work.
+Fair warning, nccl does not allow a gpu to communication with itself, so if you are hosting multiple nodes on the same gpu device, nccl will not work.
 Therefore for our demos we will be using the gloo backend.
 In practice, however, you should use nccl as it has significantly faster throughput.

 When initialising the distributed communication you need to provide 5 things to torch - the desired backend, the world size (how many devices will participate), the rank of the current device (unique per device in the range of $[0,world size]$), the master address and port.
 The last two are used when devices need to discover each other.
 One device (the master) will need to bind to the given address and listen for incoming messages.
 To do it in code is quite simple: